Frank Ocean: Photography

 On August 20, 2016, Ocean released a 360-page magazine, Boys Don't Cry, alongside his second album Blonde.
 The fashion and automobile-themed publication contains the photo projects from Wolfgang Tillmans, Viviane Sassen, Tyrone Lebon, Ren Hang, Harley Weir, Michael Mayren and Ocean himself.
 Four months later, British magazine Print published another photowork from Frank Ocean.

-On May 1, 2017, Ocean attended annual Met Gala as a special photographer for Vogue.
+On May 1, 2017, Ocean attended the annual Met Gala as a special photographer for Vogue.
 On October 23, 2017, he made two covers and a visual essay for British fashion magazine, i-D.

 Personal life

 Family

 Ocean's younger brother, Ryan Breaux, was killed in a car crash on August 2, 2020, at the age of 18.
+The crash was a single vehicle collision that led Breaux to be pronounced dead at the scene.